intermine/im-docs/docs/webapp/lists/list-upgrade.rst

 Upgrading to a new release
 -----------------------------------------------

-* When a new production db is built, all the bags have to be upgraded.
+* When a new production db is built, all the lists have to be upgraded.
 * When a user logs in, a thread will begin upgrading their saved lists to the new release - finding and writing the corresponding object ids to the production database.
 * The user can verify the status of theirs saved bags in MyMine->Lists page.
 * If there are any issues, the user can click on the Upgrade link and browse in the bagUploadConfirm page where all conflicts will be displayed.